damieh1/damieh1.github.io/_pages/about.md

 Briding computational linguistics and social sciences: *Expert in Social Media Analysis and the Study of Contemporary Antisemitism and Holocaust Distortion*

-**Research interests** inlcude: *Political polarization and hate speech, dissemination of digital information, emotion detection, LLMs & transformer models*
+**Research interests** include: *Political polarization and hate speech, dissemination of digital information, emotion detection, LLMs & transformer models*

 ---